mhimasree11/mhimasree11/README.md

 - I have done non-trivial amounts of programming in: Ruby, Kotlin, Perl
 - I want to get good in: Go

+## Work Experience

-My most recent professional experience is in leading and writing code in the CRM domain while solving for efficient and reliable cmmunication between various staekholders of a supplychain.
+- My most recent professional experience is in leading and writing code in the CRM domain while solving for efficient and reliable cmmunication between various staekholders of a supplychain.
 Here : https://www.zotok.ai

-## Recent Learning

-* **Sep 2024.
-Ultimate Rust Crash Course**: [The code repo with my exercise solutions](#).
-* **Sep 2024**: I also learnt Next.js fundamentals while doing a take-home exercise for a job interview.
+- I love working at startups!
+I have previously worked in early and growth stage startups in the domains of e-commerce and social media.

 ## Contact

-You can get in touch with me: ✉️ pradeep🌀btbytes.com, [Twitter/X](#) or [LinkedIn](#).
+You can get in touch with me: https://www.linkedin.com/in/himasree-mustyala/

 ## Education